 • structures of bovine rhodopsin, showing conformational change of the retinal chromophore

-• structures of green fluorescent protein
+• structures of green and red fluorescent proteins

 Need some help with chemistry?
 Visit the Chemistry Course Union in Sci 233B, attend a Supplemental Learning session, or drop by the Math and Science Centre in UC 201 when there's a chemistry tutor on duty.